 - Full information is available to all participants in the market place

-Dry cargo market fulfills all of the features of perfectly competitive market model.
+The dry cargo market fulfills all of the features of a perfectly competitive market model.
 Shipowners and charterers seek to maximize their profits.
-Large number of shipowners and charterers in dry bulk market.
-No single shipowner or single charterer of dry bulk market can influence the behavior of freight rates.
+A large number of shipowners and charterers in the dry bulk market.
+No single shipowner or single charterer of the dry bulk market can influence the behavior of freight rates.
 Dry bulk freight rates cannot be fixed.
 Dry bulk freight rates are driven by overall demand and supply conditions.
-All shipping companies in dry bulk market offer the same service, same cargo space and safe transportation of cargo in a timely manner.
+All shipping companies in the dry bulk market offer the same service, same cargo space, and safe transportation of cargo in a timely manner.
 Assuming that the analysis is based on ships of an acceptable standard.
 Entry and exit from the dry bulk market are fairly easy.
 Easy does not mean costless.
 A person can enter the dry bulk market by buying a secondhand ship or by ordering a newbuilding ship and becomes a shipowner.
 New shipowners would not suffer a cost disadvantage from entering the dry bulk market.
-On the other hand, if shipowner earns unsatisfactory profits and sees no long-term prospects for recovery, then shipowner can put the ship up for sale and exit dry bulk market.
+On the other hand, if the shipowner earns unsatisfactory profits and sees no long-term prospects for recovery, then the shipowner can put the ship up for sale and exit dry bulk market.
 If the shipowner would incur a loss when selling the ship, this could be a barrier to exiting.
 If many shipowners cannot make profits, and buyers are few, shipowners can either lay up or scrap the ship.
-If the ship is scrapped, dry bulk market exit occurs.
-Entry and exit are easy in dry bulk market, because existing shipowners have no way of preventing such a process.
-In dry bulk market, full market information is available to all participants by Baltic Exchange.
+If the ship is scrapped, a dry bulk market exit occurs.
+Entry and exit are easy in dry bulk market because existing shipowners have no way of preventing such a process.
+In the dry bulk market, full market information is available to all participants by Baltic Exchange.
 Shipbrokers act as information transmitters.
 Shipbrokers ensure that all dry bulk market players are kept fully informed of any event that might affect the market.

 Dry Bulk Market Trends Over the Past 30 Years

-In the period 1999-2015, growth rate of tonne-mile demand has varied between -2.7% and 13.
+In the period 1999-2015, the growth rate of tonne-mile demand has varied between -2.7% and 13.
 1%.
-In the period 1999-2015, tonne-mile demand increased by 5.2% per year compound, on the other hand cargo tonnes moved grew by 4.5% per year.
+In the period 1999-2015, tonne-mile demand increased by 5.2% per year compound, on the other hand, cargo tonnes moved grew by 4.5% per year.
 Differences in the growth of tonnage demand and tonne-mile demand imply that journey distances have fluctuated.
-Average haul has declined from 5,508 miles in 1999 to 5,437 in 2015.
-In the period 1999-2015, growth rate of dry bulk fleet has averaged 5.7% per year.
+The average haul has declined from 5,508 miles in 1999 to 5,437 in 2015.
+In the period 1999-2015, the growth rate of the dry bulk fleet has averaged 5.7% per year.
 In sum, between 1999-2015, supply capacity has exceeded demand.
 Ship supply capacity should properly be measured in terms of tonne-mile.
-Furthermore, laid-up fleet has been steadily declining since in 1992.
+Furthermore, the laid-up fleet has been steadily declining since 1992.

 Cost Structure of Tramp Ship Operators

 Tramp ship operators have to identify and split their costs between fixed and variable costs in the short run.
-In shipping business, most variable costs related to producing shipping output, in other words undertaking a voyage.
-Distinction between avoidable (variable) and unavoidable (fixed) costs is also useful when making operational decisions.
+In the shipping business, most variable costs related to producing shipping output, in other words undertaking a voyage.
+The distinction between avoidable (variable) and unavoidable (fixed) costs is also useful when making operational decisions.

 Ship Lay-up Decision

-Tramp ship operators to lay up a ship or to continue to trade is complex decision.
+Tramp ship operators to lay up a ship or to continue to trade is a complex decision.
 If the trip loses money i.e. freight revenues are less than the total costs, then the ship could not be laid up.
-Because, lay-up is not a costless activity, lay-up costs money.
-During lay-up, some costs will be reduced.
-On the other hand, ship has to be maintained, provided with some power, anchored safe lay-up position and skeleton crew provisions must be provided.
+Because lay-up is not a costless activity, lay-up costs money.
+During the lay-up, some costs will be reduced.
+On the other hand, the ship has to be maintained, provided with some power, anchored safe lay-up position, and skeleton crew provisions must be provided.
 Unavoidable (fixed) costs will be incurred by the shipowner whether the ship trades or lays-up.
 Fixed costs are common in both situations whether the ship trades or lays-up.
 Hence, fixed costs cannot affect the outcome of the lay-up decision.
-For example, shipowner estimates that daily operating costs are $12,000 for a ship in a trading condition and $5,000 in lay-up. $4,000 of this cost is assumed to be the capital cost of owning the ship.
+For example, the shipowner estimates that daily operating costs are $12,000 for a ship in a trading condition and $5,000 in lay-up. $4,000 of this cost is assumed to be the capital cost of owning the ship.
 Capital cost is a fixed cost and unavoidable.
-Therefore, capital costs can be cancelled out.
+Therefore, capital costs can be canceled out.
 Relevant costs become $8,000 per day when trading and $1,000 per day when laid up.
-Assume that shipowner is now offered a voyage business which takes 40 days and voyage-related costs of $400,000 in the period.
+Assume that the shipowner is now offered a voyage business which takes 40 days and voyage-related costs of $400,000 in the period.
 On a total cost basis, the owner will require $880,000 in revenues.
 If the ship has a 44,000 DWT carrying capacity, this implies a rate of $20 per tonne of cargo delivered.
 But suppose the market rate is only $18.
-Should shipowner lay up the ship?.
-If shipowner lays up the ship, shipowner faces extra costs of $40,000 (40 days x $1,000 lay up costs per day).
-If shipowner takes business, shipowner gain $792,000 ($18 x 44,000 mtons ) in extra revenues .
+Should the shipowner lay up the ship?.
+If the shipowner lays up the ship, the shipowner faces extra costs of $40,000 (40 days x $1,000 lay-up costs per day).
+If shipowner takes business, shipowner gain $792,000 ($18 x 44,000 metric tons ) in extra revenues .
 But they spend operating costs of ($8,000 x 40 days) + $400,000 = $720,000.
-Therefore, shipowner gains $72,000, compared to the loss of $40,000 resulting from lay-up.
-Shipowner should take voyage charter business, even though the rate is less than the full cost of the trip.
-On the other hand, same conclusion would be reached if the capital costs of $4,000 per day had been included.
+Therefore, the shipowner gains $72,000, compared to the loss of $40,000 resulting from lay-up.
+Shipowners should take a voyage charter business, even though the rate is less than the full cost of the trip.
+On the other hand, the same conclusion would be reached if the capital costs of $4,000 per day had been included.
 Here above example ignored any additional lay-up costs itself.
 Including lay-up costs would emphasize that trading will often take place at market rates which are less than the long-run costs.